 Most merchant account providers come with their own payment gateway.
 However, if you own a merchant account, then you will have tons of choices among payment gateways.

-5. So, why should you open a Merchant Account?
+5. Why should you open a Merchant Account?

 Whether to open a merchant account or not lies in the nature of your business.
 To e-commerce businesses, merchant accounts are as fundamental as the goods themselves.